DBProductions/angularjs-starter-app/README.md

     $ node server.js
     Server listen on port 3000 browse at http://127.0.0.1:3000

-NPM is also defined to run the server.
+NPM is also configured to run the server.

     $ npm start